dadiasahil94/Shell-Utility-Scripts/README.md

 * __remove_script__ : To remove the command
 > remove_script [calling name]

-	NOTE : You will need to press ctrl-c to stop the uninstall process

 * __python_cprofile__ : To profile a python code
 > python_cprofile [python_program_name]